-Cash and cash equivalents include cash and assets with maturities of three months or less from the date of purchase under balances with central banks, due from banks and other financial institutions, as well as short-term and highly liquid assets, which are readily convertible into known amounts of cash and subject to an insignificant risk of changes in value.
+Cash and cash equivalents including cash, deposits with central banks that can be used on demond, deposits with other banks and placements with financial institutions, as well as short-term and highly liquid assets, which are readily convertible into known amounts of cash and subject to an insignificant risk of changes in value.
+"Short term" generally means maturity within 3 months from the date of purchase.

-(All amounts expressed in RMB unless otherwise stated) [English translation for reference only]
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 (All amounts expressed in RMB unless otherwise stated) [English translation for reference only]